 While any time you participate in a deal that seems suspect you risk that the money order you receive will be fraudulent, you can at least insist that the money order sent to you be issued from a U.S. based international bank.
 If the person is in a nation with no international bank branches, insist on a wire transfer service.
 Using a domestic bank will make it much more likely that the forgery will be detected before the check appears to have cleared.

-This is a type of fraud where the offer is almost always too good to be true.
+In money order fraud cases, the offer is almost always far too good to be true.
 If you have any suspicion that the person you are dealing with may not be completely legitimate, don't send that person any money until you are absolutely certain that the check has been honored by the overseas bank.